 The Massachusetts Clean Energy Internship Program helps prepare the next generation of clean energy workers by funding internships for students and recent graduates at Massachusetts clean energy and water innovation companies.

-The Summer 2021 Session is currently closed.
+The Fall 2021 Session is CLOSED to enrollment.

 To participate in the program, employers must be clean energy or water innovation companies registered to do businesses in Massachusetts, with at least one office located in the Commonwealth.

 Approved employers can access the student database using their existing login credentials.
 If you are a new employer or need to renew your application, please follow the instructions below: